-- A) Truck Conveyor Drive Motor And Transfer Conveyor Lateral Movement - 1) Connect to the No. 2 priority valve, if applicable. - 2) The circuit has a check valve installed to allow for operation in only the proper direction. - 3) Set the speed with the tractor flow control. - 4) The cylinder for lateral movement of the transfer conveyor is also tee'd into this circuit.
+- 1. Truck Conveyor Drive Motor And Transfer Conveyor Lateral Movement - a.
+Connect to the No. 2 priority valve, if applicable. - b.
+The circuit has a check valve installed to allow for operation in only the proper direction. - c.
+Set the speed with the tractor flow control. - d.
+The cylinder for lateral movement of the transfer conveyor is also tee'd into this circuit.
 When the truck conveyor motor is turned off, the reverse direction moves the transfer conveyor left as the operator chooses.
-When the truck conveyor is started the transfer conveyor moves back right at a speed controlled by the needle valve. - B) Main Machine Lift Cylinder - 1) Connect to the No. 2 priority valve, if applicable. - The lift cylinders are equipped with an adjustable nut.
-Add segments on the cylinder rod to control the depth of the machine. - This will most likely work best at a mid-range flow.

-- C) Rowfinder Operation (Valve and Cylinder) - If a power beyond circuit is used, it should be connected to this function.
-Check with dealer for proper connection. - This circuit normally requires 5 to 7 gpm to operate.
-The circuit has an orifice restrictor to control this flow if connected to the power beyond circuit. - If this circuit is connected to a regular outlet the flow should be reduced to the minimum needed.
-It may be desirable to remove the restrictor. - D) Rowfinder Over-ride to Cylinder - Reduce flow to a comfortable speed for you. - 2) A restrictor also in this circuit. - E) Operates the Cylinders for the two cylinders that raise and lower the truck elevator.
+When the truck conveyor is started, the transfer conveyor moves back right at a speed controlled by the needle valve. - 2.
+Main Machine Lift Cylinder - a.
+Connect to the No. 2 priority valve, if applicable. - b.
+The lift cylinders are equipped with an adjustable nut.
+Add segments on the cylinder rod to control the depth of the machine. - c.
+This will most likely work best at a mid-range flow. - 3.
+Rowfinder Operation (Valve and Cylinder) - a.
+If a power beyond circuit is used, it should be connected to this function.
+Check with dealer for proper connection. - b.
+This circuit normally requires 5 to 7 gpm to operate.
+The circuit has an orifice restrictor to control this flow if connected to the power beyond circuit. - c.
+If this circuit is connected to a regular outlet, the flow should be reduced to the minimum needed.
+It may be desirable to remove the restrictor. - 4.
+Rowfinder Override to Cylinder - a.
+Reduce flow to a comfortable speed for you. - b.
+A restrictor also in this circuit. - 5.
+Operates the cylinders for the two cylinders that raise and lower the truck elevator.
 The lock valves mounted on the cylinders prevent the truck elevator from falling, if a hose should break.